ethereum-optimism/specs/specs/experimental/cannon-fault-proof-vm-mt.md

 Threads enter a waiting state when a futex wait syscall is successfully executed, setting the thread's `futexAddr`, `futexVal`, and `futexTimeoutStep` fields according to the futex syscall arguments.

-During normal execution, when the active thread is in a waiting state (its `futexAddr` is not `0xFFFFFFFF`), the VM checks if it can be woken up.
+During normal execution, when the active thread is in a waiting state (its `futexAddr` is not equal to `MaxWord`), the VM checks if it can be woken up.

 A waiting thread will be woken up if: